As more and more tourists pile into the Czech capital, choosing where to stay in Prague is getting tougher by the minute.

 Set in a beautiful historic building in Prague’s city centre, Salvator Boutique Hotel surprises with a modern interior that betrays its ageless façade.
 All 38 rooms in this 4-star boutique hotel showcase colourful contemporary European designs sprinkled with a unique Czech twist.

-If the on-site Restaurant FESTIVAL, serving local and international fare, doesn’t tickle your taste buds, head around the corner from Salvator Boutique Hotel to Wenceslas Square for a wider selection of Czech grub and quick access to Old Town.
+If the on-site Restaurant FESTIVAL, serving local and international fare, doesn’t tickle your taste buds, head around the corner from to Wenceslas Square for a wider selection of Czech grub and quick access to Old Town.

 Occupying a former Jesuit convent turned Communist secret police hideout, it’s impossible to not give Unitas Hotel props for its historical backdrop.

-With interrogations long ceased in this historic building, the 4-star hotel traded in the surveillance equipment to deck out their rooms with impeccable modern furnishings that add to guests’ comfort.
+With interrogations long ceased in this historic building, this 4-star traded in the surveillance equipment to deck out their rooms with impeccable modern furnishings that add to guests’ comfort.
 (The welcome drink doesn’t hurt either.)

-And the location of Unitas Hotel is nearly perfect, too.
+And the location is nearly perfect, too.
 Within about a 10-minute walk, you can easily reach either Old Town Square or Charles Bridge to get your bearings for your Prague adventure.

 Hotel Residence Agnes

-Whomever said choosing where to stay in Prague was next to impossible clearly never spotted the Hotel Residence Agnes.
+Whomever said choosing accomodations in Prague was next to impossible clearly never spotted the Hotel Residence Agnes.
 This 4-star boutique hotel fuses classic European elegance with service that’s as impeccable as it comes in the Czech capital.

-The attention to detail at Hotel Residence Agnes is remarkable from the free drinks on arrival to the rose arrangements in the guest rooms.
-Prague’s Jewish Quarter and Old Town Square both lie within a10-minute walk of the hotel.
+The attention to detail here is remarkable, from the free drinks on arrival to the rose arrangements in the guest rooms.
+Prague’s Jewish Quarter and Old Town Square both lie within a 10-minute walk of the hotel.

-From the moment you step into Savic Hotel its Central European charms will leave you spellbounded.
-This 4-star hotel is like none other in Prague, showcasing rich and elegant designs among traditional architectural elements.
+From the moment you step into Savic Hotel, its Central European charms will leave you spellbound.
+This 4-star is like none other in Prague, showcasing rich and elegant designs among traditional architectural elements.

 The hotel’s building, dating back to the early 14th century, still shows signs of its long history.
 Exposed wooden beams and vaulted ceilings inside hide behind a Gothic and Renaissance façade that blends seamless with the surrounding ageless mojo of Old Town.

-Besides its near perfect location minutes from Old Town Square, Savic Hotel wins over guests with its outdoor areas.
-Sip a summertime pilsner at the street-side patio or warm up with a hot chocolate in the winter garden to get the full Savic Hotel experience.
+Besides its near-perfect location, minutes from Old Town Square, this property wins over guests with its outdoor areas.
+Sip a summertime pilsner on the street-side patio or warm up with a hot chocolate in the winter garden to get the full experience.